-Find Freedom from Life’s Hurts,
+Find Freedom from Life’s Hurts, Hang-ups and Habits

 General Session & Men’s/Women’s Open Share Groups

-Celebration Place for Children 5-12
+Childcare for Children ages 5-12

 The Landing for Teens 13-17